LucHermitte/lh-vim-lib/doc/Options.md

 Sometimes, we use a plugin that uses global variables to tune a behaviour that should have been project specific.
-That's for instance the case of alternate.vim which uses `g:alternateSearchPath` to indicate where to find a header file from an implementation file and the other way around.
+That's for instance the case of alternate.vim which uses `g:alternateSearchPath` to indicate where to find a header file given an implementation file and the other way around.
 That option should be specific to each project, and yet, it's a global one.
 In those cases, we could use the _always loaded_ section of [local_vimrcs](https://github.com/LucHermitte/local_vimrc) to change the value